Doctor of Education (Ed.D.) Admission Requirements

 - See International Admissions for details regarding evaluation of international degrees for grade and degree equivalency.

 - Successful completion of a graduate degree, typically defined by a 3.0 cumulative GPA, or better.
 However, applications are reviewed holistically as a determination of academic readiness.

 - Prior successful completion of statistical analysis coursework preferred

-- Regular access to an environment in which you can apply course concepts and strategies
+- Professional knowledge and experience to which you can apply course concepts and strategies

 - Computer with internet connection, including the hardware and software requirements described on the Technical Requirements page.
 Must also possess sufficient computer skills to navigate the internet as all classes are accessed 100% online.

 What this program looks for in an applicant

 Applicants with rich backgrounds and a variety of professional and academic experiences are ideal candidates for the Doctor of Education (Ed.D.) program.
 There is no one typical background, but rather the successful student is characterized by a lifelong curiosity, a natural perseverance, and an inclination to take on new challenges.
 The program is designed for mid-career professionals who are currently working in leadership positions or who have the capacity to initiate change within their organization.
 Successful alumni come from fields such as education, military, service agencies, health care and business organizations and more.
 The ability to learn and adapt to new tools and technology is an asset in this program.
 Students with the capacity to manage multiple competing priorities are most successful in our online learning environment.

 Please note: If your goal is to become an Administrator in the State of Maine, and you currently have your master’s degree, the 30-credit CAGS in Advanced Educational Leadership is the program that would lead to Building Administrator 040 certification in the State of Maine.
 If you will be working outside of the State of Maine, UNE Online highly recommends that you research your specific state requirements for entry level into assistant principal or principal positions before entering this (or any) program.